elviswolcott/bandersnatch-PAC/README.md

 # :gear: Development #

-These commands help when your actively making changes by keeping code readable and providing a webserver for the site.
+These commands help when you are actively making changes by keeping code readable and serving the web app to a local webserver.

 - `npm run serve:web` - Use Hot Module Reloading to reduce build times and serve files on a local webserver
 - `npm run lint:web` - Lint and format code ESLint + Prettier